Important Update: Effective January 1st, 2025, you MUST visit the Consulate General in Lagos at least twice during the immigrant visa process.

 Immigrant visa fees

 If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
 All fees may be paid in either U.S. dollars or Naira.
-We accept cash only.
+We accept cash or American debit or credit cards.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

 Do not make travel plans outside of Nigeria

-If your visa is approved, we will keep your passport at the consulate general while we prepare your immigration packet and print a visa for your passport.
+If your visa is approved, we will keep your passport at the U.S. Consulate General while we and print the visa.
+Please take this into account when making travel plans.
 We will alert you via SMS and email when your passport is ready to be picked up (see Step 1 for information about the required online registration for this service).
-If you have to travel within Nigeria while your passport is still with us, please make sure you have a valid picture ID other than your passport.

 If more information is needed

 Sometimes a consular officer is unable to make a decision on a visa application because the officer needs to review additional documents, or the case requires further administrative processing.
-When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
-The letter will include instructions on how to send those documents to the Consulate or submit the documents online.
+When additional documents are requested, the consular officer will give you a refusal letter listing the documents you are asked to submit.
+The letter will include instructions on how to send those documents to the U.S. Consulate General or how to submit the documents online.
 Administrative processing takes additional time after the interview.
 Most administrative processing is resolved within 60 days.
 However, the timing varies based on the circumstances of each case.
-Before inquiring about the status of your case, please wait at least 60 days after your interview.
+Please wait at least 60 days after your interview before inquiring about the status of your case.

 What happens after visa approval

-Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
-We may also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Passport, Visa, and Sealed Immigrant Packet – Please review your visa, located inside your passport, to make sure there are no spelling errors.
+We will only give you a sealed envelope if your visa class requires it.
+This envelope contains documents that you must give to U.S. immigration authorities at the first port of entry in the United States.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
+If you receive X-rays during your medical examination, also have these in your carry-on bags and give them to the U.S. immigration authorities.

 2 Walter Carrington Crescent